 How to Perform WooCommerce Export Orders Using Plugins?

 If you need more flexibility when exporting orders, using a plugin is the best approach.
-While there are several popular options available (which we’ll cover in the next section), in this guide, we’ll show you how to use one of the most trusted tools: Advanced Order Export For WooCommerce.
+While there are several popular options available (which we’ll cover in the next section), in this guide, we’ll show you how to use one of the most trusted tools: WP All Export.

 Step 1: Install the plugin